Contact:

 The crane runway denotes the path of travel along which a crane safely moves its loads-inside halls along a crane runway, outdoors on temporarily prepared travel lanes, or on the rails of a gantry crane.
 For concrete demolition and special demolition, strip-out and cutting, as well as rock excavation, tunnel construction and natural stone extraction, a load-bearing, well-planned travel path is decisive.
 It determines how components, after being separated with a concrete pulverizer or released in a controlled manner with rock and concrete splitters, are picked up and transported out of the work area.
 The operation of hydraulic power units and the handling of steel shears, hydraulic demolition shears, Multi Cutters or tank cutters also benefit from clearly defined, safe crane runways without bottlenecks.

-Definition: What is meant by crane runway
+Definition: What is meant by a crane runway?

 A crane runway is the structurally and organizationally defined route along which a crane moves loads.
 In industrial halls this is typically a crane runway made of runway girders and runway rails on which a bridge or overhead travelling crane operates.
 On construction sites, the term often refers to the temporarily installed travel path for mobile or crawler cranes, including turning and setup areas.
 Common to all variants: the runway must safely carry the expected loads (including dynamic components), ensure guidance, provide sufficient clearances, and suit the operational processes-for example, the removal of concrete or rock fragments.